Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Colors?

 As we have just seen, the Icinga CLI can create colored output.
-The Screen class in the `Icinga\Cli` namespace provides useful help functions.
-We access it in our Command classes via `$this->screen`.
+The 'screen' class in the `Icinga\Cli` namespace provides useful help functions.
+We can access it in our Command classes via `$this->screen`.
 This way the output can be colored:

 ```php
 <?php
 echo $this->screen->colorize("Hello from $from!\n", 'lightblue');
 ```

 As an optional third parameter, the `colorize()` function can be given a background color.
-For the representation of the colors ANSI escape codes are used.
-If Icinga CLI detects that the output is NOT in a terminal/TTY, no colors will be output.
+For the display of the colors ANSI escape codes are used.
+If Icinga CLI detects that the output is NOT in a terminal/TTY, the output will not contain any colors.
 This ensures that e.g. when redirecting the output to a file, no disturbing special characters appear.

-> To recognize the terminal, PHP uses the POSIX extension.
-If this is not available, as a precaution no ANSI codes are used.
+> To determine the terminal, PHP uses the POSIX extension.
+If this is not available, as a precaution the ANSI codes will not be used.

 Other useful features in the Screen class are: